SuperTeamXx/FNF-DUSTTALE-Web-Potato-Device/README.md

 This HTML5 port is property of SuperTeamXP

-Please do not fork this repository without acknowledging me
+Do not fork this repository without acknowledging me